The PhD candidate in Chemical and Biomolecular Engineering at Rice University must:

 - Complete a teaching assignment (see below)

+The PhD degree normally requires approximately 4-5 years of study to complete the requirements.
 For complete information about PhD Program outcomes, requirements and policies, visit General Announcements.

 There are no foreign language requirements for an advanced degree in chemical and biomolecular engineering.
-About 4-5 years of study are normally necessary to complete the PhD degree requirements.

 Teaching is a graduate degree requirement at Rice University.
 All PhD students are expected to assist a faculty member on a teaching assignment for up to four semesters.
 The teaching assignment usually entails five hours per week and involves supervising work in the undergraduate laboratory, tutoring, or grading papers.